 Thanks a lot to everyone Konstantin

-@MahdiAljazairiPosted almost 2 years agoI just realized something that confused me for a bit.
+@MahdiAljazairiPosted about 2 years agoI just realized something that confused me for a bit.
 When you submitted your solution, you put a link to a commit instead of the link of the repository itself.

 Click the three dots to the right of the name of the solution and choose 'Edit solution'.
 Then change the Repository URL field to (https://github.com/Konstantinchrist/3-col-responsive-site), and click Update Solution.